One of Scotland's Great Trails, the John Muir Way offers walkers and cyclists a unique journey through Scotland’s landscapes, history and heritage.

 In 2010, it was agreed that a long-distance route named after John Muir would be created as part of the Central Scotland Green Network (CSGN).
-This was the vision of Keith Geddes, the Chair of the Central Scotland Green Network Trust, who proposed extending the original John Muir Way in East Lothian westwards across central Scotland.
+This was the vision of Keith Geddes, then Chair of the Central Scotland Green Network Trust (now the Green Action Trust), who proposed extending the original John Muir Way in East Lothian westwards across central Scotland.
 The route was planned for completion in 2014 to coincide with the 100th anniversary of John Muir’s death, Homecoming Scotland and the Commonwealth Games in Glasgow.

 Scottish Natural Heritage led the work with assistance from the 9 local authorities, Loch Lomond & The Trossachs National Park, and other key bodies.
 The mission was to provide an accessible and varied route, linking together the finest landscapes, countryside and places of interest, for anyone to use.
 The route links together core paths, other promoted routes, trails and cycleways, including the original John Muir Way in East Lothian.
 It can be walked or cycled from end to end, and there are some opportunities for horse-riding.

-Its development was always intended to encourage both locals and visitors to become more active, through doing the route either as a single journey, or in stages, improving their health, wellbeing and enjoyment of nature, while raising their awareness of John Muir's legacy.
+Its development was intended to encourage both locals and visitors to become more active, through doing the route either as a single journey, or in stages, improving their health, wellbeing and enjoyment of nature, while raising their awareness of John Muir's legacy.
 Local economies would also be given a boost through visitor spend.
-This is one of the CSGN's flagship projects, demonstrating what can be achieved by effective partnership working.
+The John Muir Way is a flagship project in the Central Scotland Green Network, demonstrating what can be achieved through effective partnership working.